HaxeFlixel/haxeflixel.com/src/documents/blog/13-HaxeFlixel-DragonBones-Support.html.md

 ```

 ### Create Project
-Then create a new Flixel project template with [Flixel Tools](http://haxeflixel.com/documentation/flixel-tools/), and add DragonBones to your Project.xml.
+Then create a new Flixel project template with [Flixel Tools](http://haxeflixel.com/documentation/flixel-tools/), and add DragonBones to your `Project.xml`.
 You can also download [the sample project](https://github.com/openfl/dragonbones/tree/master/samples/HelloDragonBones) instead to follow along.

 ```xml
 <haxelib name="dragonbones" />
 ```

 Then create a new animation using DragonBones.
 For the sake of this tutorial, we’re going to use a premade project that comes with DragonBones called DragonBoy that you can select from the starting menu.
-Once you’re done, go to File > Export and export the animation using `Data Version: 5.0` and `Image Type: Texture Atlas`.
+Once you’re done, go to `File > Export` and export the animation using `Data Version: 5.0` and `Image Type: Texture Atlas`.

 ![screenshot](/images/blog/13_dragonbones/dragonbones_export.png)